bclous/SwiftUIKitUI/README.md

     .applyText(leftLabelText)
 ```

-If this was a TableViewCell (which it probably would be) that you wanted to make self sizing, you could wrap this all in a container view, pinned to the content view on all sides and set with an explicit height of the cell height you desire:
+If this was a TableViewCell (which it probably would be) that you wanted to make self sizing, you could wrap this all in a container view, pinned to the cell's content view on all sides and set with an explicit height of the cell height you desire:

 ```swift
 let containerView = parentView.createChild()